sd17fall/softdes.web/_assignments/mini-project-1-gene-finder.md

 ---
 title: 'Mini Project 1: Gene Finder'
+description: >
-description: 'In this assignment you will be writing a Python program that analyzes a DNA sequence and outputs snippets of DNA that are likely to be protein-coding genes.
-You will then use your program to find genes in a sequence of DNA from the bacterium Salmonella Enterica.'
+  In this assignment you will be writing a Python program that analyzes a DNA sequence and outputs snippets of DNA that are likely to be protein-coding genes.
+You will then use your program to find genes in a sequence of DNA from the bacterium Salmonella Enterica.
 due: 2017-09-18 09:00:00 -04:00
 parts:
 - name: Week 1